illa3d/truemoan/Mods/Scripts/FreeMode/tm__readme.txt

 - AutoSex improvements (as an animation instead of flag)
 - Multiple actors don't mix with autosex parameters
 - Fixed Autosex issue when changing characters/clothes
-- AutoSex on spawn option
+- AutoSex on spawn option (on by default for all actors)
+- FaunaLAB bundled version with - faunaLABS_v1.02 - TMMM-BlackScreen FIX2.zip

 [ v1.6 ]
 - AutoSex improvements (acts more organically)